High School Counseling Curriculum

 PowerSchool Naviance CCLR provides a comprehensive platform for students, school staff, district leaders, and families to collaborate and support student success.
-With the student at the center, PowerSchool Naviance CCLR provides effective tools that prepare high school students for their futures and provides school districts with actionable insights.
+With the student at the center, PowerSchool Naviance CCLR provides effective tools that prepare high school students for their futures and provide school districts with actionable insights.

 Families have the ability to view a student’s portal – here are the instructions to take a ‘Journey into Naviance’.
 Any parent/guardian who would like their own Naviance sign-in for their student’s account, contact the School Counseling Office.